mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 methods are available.
 A ``Flow`` can be saved or copied using the corresponding ``save`` and ``copy`` methods.

 Flow instantiation, training and execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Suppose we have an input signal with an high number of dimensions,
+For example, suppose we need to analyze a very
+high-dimensional input signal using Independent Component Analysis
-on which we would like to perform ICA.
-To make the problem affordable,
+(ICA).
+To reduce the computational load, we would like to reduce the
-we first need to reduce its dimensionality with PCA.
-Finally, we would
+input dimensionality of the data using PCA.
+Moreover, we would like to
-like to find out the data that produces local maxima in the output
+find the data that produces local maxima in the output of the ICA
-on a new test set.
-This information could be used to characterize
+components on a new test set (this information could be used
-the input-output filters.
+for instance to characterize the ICA filters).

 We start by generating some input signal at random (which makes the
 example useless, but it's just for illustration...).
 Generate 1000